SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 >
 > 14.2.1 Number of countries using ecosystem-based approaches to managing marine areas

 Target 14.2 is interpreted to cover research about a) sustainable management of marine/coastal ecosystems, b) protection of these ecosystems, which would include establishment and management of marine protected areas (MPAs), and c) restoring these ecosystems.

-Note, the interpretation of protection to include establishment of MPAs means that this topic encompasses 14.5.
+Note, the interpretation of protection to include establishment of MPAs means that this target also encompasses 14.5.

 This query consists of 3 phrases.
 Phrase 1 covers the establishment/management of protected areas.
 Phrase 2 covers the establishment/improvement of sustainable management approaches.
 Phrase 3 covers research about restoring, protecting, conserving or managing marine ecosystems.

 ##### Phrase 1

 This phrase covers the establishment/management of protected areas.
 The general structure is *action + protected areas*. **This phrase should be combined with [marine terms](https://github.com/SDGforskning/SDGstrings_wos/blob/main/SDG14_query_action_WoS.md#3-marine-terms-string-for-limiting-certain-phrases-to-the-marine-environment) with `AND`**.

+Conserving areas of the ocean is considered widely to include several types of protected areas (which have different degress of protection); for example, `no take zone$`, `conservation zone$`, `marine protected area$`.
+The phrase `"protect*" OR "conservation" NEAR/3 "area*" or "zone"` will cover "marine protected areas" and "marine conservation zones".

 ```Ceylon =
 TS=